gririnen/test/README.md

 # poem
 delete this
 hello,
-the entire purpose of this file is to be delted.
+the entire purpose of this file is to be deleted.